Alzheimer’s Association International Conference | July 12-15, 2026 | London, United Kingdom, and Online

 • Nonpharmacological interventions

-• Target identification and validation studies: Inflammation and innate immunity
+• Target identification and validation studies: Disease targeting therapeutics

 • Target identification and validation studies: Other